EzeBami04/EzeBami04/Readme.md

 ###
 ---
 Recent Projects
+- Manufacturing API integration(Proshop)
+    created a production ready project that integrate proshop API and also create scripts using the introspection query to get fields within Proshop for developers.

+- IP intelligence.
+    Created a python deterministic flow that detects malware or threat from an IP address logging in to a system or service.

 - Unified Influencer Discovery Pipeline
   Automated cross-platform influencer discovery using Google Search, Playwright, Facebook/Instagram Graph API, and TikTok scraping.
 Includes validation, engagement metrics, and MySQL storage.

 -  Product Recommendations
   Built a data lake integrating Ecommerce Product using AI modules and stored embeddings using Qdrant vectordatabase.
 Orchestrated with Airflow.